-MAT is a popular entrance exam conducted by AIMA for students who are seeking admissions into management courses across universities and institutes in India.
-AIMA has been conducting MAT quarterly every academic year i.e. in the month of February, May, September and December.
+MAT is a popular entrance exam held by AIMA for students who are seeking admissions into management courses across universities and institutes in India.
+AIMA has been conducting MAT quarterly, every academic year i.e. in the month of February, May, September and December.

-One should not spend more than 35-40 minutes on this section.
+Note that the candidates should not spend more than 35-40 minutes on this section.
 A good level of vocabulary and diverse reading are pre-requisites for performing well in the verbal section.
-Finally to score well in this exam you should have good reading speed with reasonable accuracy of around 70-80 percent.
+Finally, to score high in this exam, you should have good reading skills and reasonable accuracy of around 70-80 percent.